zeropointnothing/foods-galore-mod/README.md

-A simple Fabric mod that adds new food items (and some drinks) into Minecraft.
+Foods Galore is a Fabric food mod for Minecraft that aims to add more to your culinary adventures with new foods and some drinks.

+Who needs Steak or Bread when you could be eating delicious chocolate, or even better, toast!

 ---